jitsi/jitsi-meet/doc/tokens.md

 ### Token verification

-JWT token is currently checked in 3 places:
+JWT token is currently checked in 2 places:
-- when user connects to Prosody.
-SASL PLAIN authentication is being used for token authentication purpose.
-Username is supplied by the application and in case of jitsi-meet it is randomly generated string(can be also overridden with *config.id* property).
-JWT token is apssed as user's password.
-- by Jicofo in *conference IQ* which is used to invite the focus and create the room.
-JWT token is sent in 'session-id' attribute.
+- when user connects to Prosody through BOSH.
+Token value is passed as 'token' query paramater of BOSH URL.
+User uses XMPP anonymous authentication method.
-- when MUC room is being created.
-This prevents from abusing stolen token by unathorized users.
-Unless the user is an admin it must include it as part of the presence stanza that creates the room. *FIXME this is redundant as we can config Prosody to allow only admins to create the rooms and let Jicofo verify the token*.
+- when MUC room is being created/joined Prosody compares 'room' claim with the actual name of the room.
+This prevents from abusing stolen token by unathorized users to allocate new conference rooms in the system.
+Admin users are not required to provide valid token which is used by Jicofo for example.

 ### Lib-jitsi-meet options